yor42/TheOneSmeagle/README.md

 ***

-Mods that built have compatabily for TOP will also have built in compatabily for TOS
+Mods that built have compatibility for TOP will also have built in compatabily for TOS
 ## Maven

     repositories {